top of page

 If people reach this third stage, they have realized that it is more about listening to the horse than telling them.
 They have seen the huge shifts that can occur by connecting with the horse on the deepest level, before beginning to ask anything of them.
 And they ask, they do not tell.

 This year I ran a monthly pilot program with groups of people called ‘Connection with Horses’.
 It became so successful it became booked out months ahead.
 I had no idea people would be interested in skipping the first two stages and going straight to the third.
 Or that people would be interested in a horse event where there was no riding.
-The participants have been a mix of experienced horse people, beginners, and young children, and all have gained from the experience.
-That it is possible for children and beginners to start at the third stage has been a huge revelation for me.
-And it means that if they decide to explore the other two stages, they will be doing it in a totally different way.
+The participants have been a mix of experienced horse people, beginners, adults and children, and all have gained from the experience.
+That it is possible for children and beginners to start at the third stage has been a huge revelation for me, it means that if they then decide to explore the other two stages, they will be doing it in a totally different way.

 I am beginning to see this as the way forward for the evolution of the horse world.
 It goes hand in hand with natural horsemanship, bitless bridles, and seeing the horse as sentient, all of which is now happening in the equine industry.
 The future of the horse human connection looks very promising indeed.